 The program facilitates effective communication and exchange of relevant information, and assures timely, reliable, and effective decision-making and response actions.
 Site hazard reviews and site familiarization tours are scheduled annually with Toronto Fire Services.
-The site was able to resume familiarization tours in 2022 as these were not able to take place the previous year due to pandemic restrictions.
-Approximately 70 Toronto Fire Services employees participated in the tours.
+Approximately 60 Toronto Fire Services employees participated in the tours in 2023.

 Physical plant changes are periodically made to improve the fire protection program.
-Minor changes to improve the fire protection program were completed including relocating lighting interfering with sprinkler heads, and the repair of damaged fire separations (i.e. fire stopping openings and ceiling tile replacement).
-Drip drain assemblies were installed as a preventative measure in various Building 9 locations as a result of the sprinkler pipe incident.
+Minor changes to improve the fire protection program were completed including fire panel battery replacement, and the repair of damaged fire separations (i.e., fire stopping openings and ceiling tile replacement).
+Drip drain assemblies were installed in early 2023 as a preventative measure in various Building 9 locations following a sprinkler pipe incident in 2022.